Telenav/cactus/README.md

 Using submodules, we can create _multiple repositories_ for different libraries or applications.

-A git repository with submodules - what we will call a _workspace_ for the rest of this document - works like this:
+A git checkout with submodules - what we will call a _workspace_ for the rest of this document - works like this:

   * When we clone it, it contains a `.gitmodules` file (and other metadata under `.git/`) that describes